 … public service is not ‘top down’ ‘doing’ things to faceless service users but needs to be genuinely collaborative, respectful and consultative.
 (Participant on Reflection Day, Briefing Paper, 2019)

 The reflection described in the quote above on power was important.
 What the co-operative, co-produced citizens’ voice work has achieved in Rochdale is to take power as something to be negotiated.
 Power is a resource; groups cannot be ‘empowered’ without power being taken or shared by others.
-In working and delivering change in communities over a long period of time, trust is built, relationships can be developed and a landscape can be created where it is possible to share power in decision making.
+In working and delivering change in communities over a long period of time, trust is built, relationships can be developed, and a landscape can be created where it is possible to share power in decision making.
 Rochdale has developed this landscape by establishing respect and authority through Rochdale Community Champions and then developing the projects that have emerged, building on learning and reflection from that foundation.
-Rochdale’s approach to co-production has demonstrated that working together, listening and finding shared goals can create a community which understands each other’s needs and finds solutions to improve local towns.
-Sharing power is neither a simple nor easy notion; communities are not places of consensus and power differentials exist within community groups as much as they do within local government (Rasool, 2018).
+Rochdale’s approach to co-production has demonstrated that working together, listening and finding shared goals can create a community that understands each other’s needs and finds solutions to improve local towns.
+Sharing power is neither a simple nor easy notion; communities are not places of consensus, and power differentials exist within community groups as much as they do within local government (Rasool, 2018).

-Sustainable Community Voices for lifelong learning; Mentoring and Informal Learning Opportunities
+Sustainable community voices for lifelong learning; mentoring and informal learning opportunities

-The ideals of locating community education and adult learning in a community setting, led by the community, for the community, are rooted in the ethos of the Rochdale Community Champions project (McCombs, 2010.
+The ideals of locating community education and adult learning in a community setting, led by the community for the community, are rooted in the ethos of the Rochdale Community Champions project (McCombs, 2010).
 Rochdale Community Champions focus on the specific learning needs of the adults with whom they work, and in so doing build opportunities for lifelong learning in a variety of community settings across Rochdale.
 Community Champions offer group learning sessions, such as job clubs, supporting adults who are unemployed with CV building, and computer skills.
 Community Champions also offer one-to-one support in areas such as adult literacy, which uses a mentoring model.

-Learning as a Partnership; Mentoring
+Learning as a partnership; mentoring

 Common definitions of mentoring include the use of language alluding to teaching, provision of advice and some form of sponsorship (Allen et al., 2004; Bernstein et al., 2000; Brinko, 1993; Carrol and Goldberg, 1989; Huston and Weaver, 2007; Long and McGinnis, 1985; Morselli et al., 2006; Oglenski, 2002).
-There is a significant body of evidence to support the notion that the presence of an “other” providing advice, guidance, support and some degree of practical and experiential teaching accelerates the progression of a “mentee” (a protégé, or learner) towards their goals, and deepens or raises the level of achievement, or potential for achievement (Long and McGinnis, 1985).
+There is a significant body of evidence to support the notion that the presence of an ‘other’ providing advice, guidance, support and some degree of practical and experiential teaching accelerates the progression of a ‘mentee’ (a protégé, or learner) towards their goals, and deepens or raises the level of achievement or potential for achievement (Long and McGinnis, 1985).
 It would seem, therefore, that a natural windfall of a mentoring relationship is the achievement of some form of learning outcome, regardless of how negative the learned skill or behaviour may be.